 By purchasing a Nautique, you have taken the first step in trading your old lifestyle for a new one.
 Now that you own a Nautique, life as you know it will never be the same.

 Live It!

 The Correct Craft Family

 Keep your heart with all diligence, for out of it spring the issues of life.
-Proverbs 4:23
+Proverbs 4:23 i

-P/N 2590 Revision A 07/03
+P/N 2588 Revision 08/04